ScaleSec/gcp_org_policy_notifier/README.md

 ## Description

-This is a 100% serverless tool that analyzes [GCP Organization Policies](https://cloud.google.com/resource-manager/docs/organization-policy/overview) for updates and then posts to a slack channel as well as twitter via our [Twitter bot](https://twitter.com/gcporgpolicybot).
+This is a 100% serverless tool that analyzes [GCP Organization Policies](https://cloud.google.com/resource-manager/docs/organization-policy/overview) for updates and will post to a slack channel as well as twitter via the twitter bot <insert twitter bot handle>.
+We created this tool after being surprised by new Organization Policies in our console without a notification they were added and available.

 ## Process Flow